Creative9991/React-Cart-Item-Calculation/README.md

 - quantity: The quantity of the item in the cart [NUMBER]
 - price: The total amount of the item in cart. (quantity x product.price) [NUMBER]

-## Testing Requirements

-The following data-testid/class attributes are required in the component for the tests to pass:

-- Each product item in the Listing component should have the class product-item.
-- Each Add to Cart button should have the data-testid attribute 'btn-item-add'.
-- Each Remove to Cart button should have the data-testid attribute 'btn-item-add'.
-- The table rows `<tr>` in the Cart Component corresponding to items in the cart should have the data-testid attribute of cart-item-0, cart-item-1, and so on.
-- The table data `<td>` containing the Name of the Item in the cart should have the data-testid attribute 'cart-item-name'.
-- The table data `<td>` containing the Quantity of the Item in the cart should have the data-testid attribute 'cart-item-quantity'.
-- The table data `<td>` containing the Price of the Item in the cart should have the data-testid attribute 'cart-item-price'.
-- The Coupon Select input should have a data-testid attribute 'cart-coupon'
-- The Cart Subtotal value container should have a data-testid 'cart-subtotal'.
-- The Cart Discount value container should have a data-testid 'cart-discount'.
-- The Cart Total Price value container should have a data-testid 'cart-total'.

-_Note: Please note that the component has the above data-testid attributes for test cases and certain classes and ids for rendering purposes.
-It is advised not to change them._

 ## Project Specifications